-State grammar schools are permitted to select pupils by ability.
-Children are usually tested in the final year of primary school (aged 10/11), by an exam commonly known as the 11+.
+State grammar schools select pupils by ability.
+Children are usually tested in the final year of primary school (aged 10/11), by an exam commonly known as the 11+, (see Understanding the 11+).
 A few schools test for entry at 13+, and many re-open their books at 16+.
 Some grammar schools now give preference to qualifying children on Pupil Premium.

 Entry is possible at other times if places are available and the child meets the academic criteria.
 However, grammar schools do not have to take pupils that fail to make the grade, even if they are not full.